openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 - generate and sign certificates with custom ca.
 - change the default Microshift configuration to use the newly generated certs.
 - make sure system is functional using  generated external kubeconfig.
-- intentionally configure invalid value in `names` (ie: 127.0.0.1,localhost) , Microshift should reject this configuration and exit with an error message.
+- intentionally configure invalid value in `names` (ie: 127.0.0.1,localhost) , Microshift should ignore this configuration and skip this certificate.

 ## Graduation Criteria
 ### Dev Preview -> Tech Preview